denniscual/find-text/README.md

 ### findTextInFiles :: (String, String) => Promise

 Find the text in the files which are resided at the given directory.
-It recursively reads the nested files (uses fast-glob) for matching files.
+It recursively reads the nested files which match for the pattern.

 It returns empty array when passing not found text or no files are matched for the given pattern.